-In 2018, a new Group Anti-Bribery & Corruption Policy was approved by the Board.
-Continuing its active oversight to curb acts of bribery & corruption, the Board extended its focus towards enhancing the existing internal control mechanisms and improving anti-corruption awareness throughout the Group to ensure the Group remains free from the contagion of corruption.
-During 2019, the Board was also privy to a talk from a Malaysian Anti-Corruption Commission ("MACC") subject matter expert, who provided a snapshot of the National-Anti Corruption Plan 2019-2023, the corporate liability landscape and the adequate procedures to be in place to protect the Group from abhorrent acts.
+In 2018, a new Group Anti-Bribery & Corruption Policy was approved The Board, on 29 January 2020, approved the establishment of an by the Board.
+Continuing its active oversight to curb acts of bribery Integrity & Governance Division, which is empowered to strengthen & corruption, the Board extended its focus towards enhancing the the Group's internal controls with regards to prevention of corruption, existing internal control mechanisms and improving anti-corruption abuse of power and other malpractices.
+The role of the IGD will be to awareness throughout the Group to ensure the Group remains free foster the principle of abhorring corruption through 4 core functions from the contagion of corruption.
+During 2019, the Board was also namelv: privy to a talk from a Malaysian Anti-Corruption Commission ("MACC") a) Complaints Management c) Integrity Strengthening subject matter expert, who provided a snapshot of the National-Anti b) Detection and Verification d) Governance Corruption Plan 2019-2023, the corporate liability landscape and the adequate procedures to be in place to protect the Group from abhorrent acts.
+Continuous Professional Development